bbauska/JS-CellarDoor/README.md

 // Output: [2, 4]
 ```

 In the example above, we have an array of numbers.
-We call the `filter` method on the array and pass in a function as an argument.
-The function takes in a number as an argument and returns `true` if the number is even and `false` if the number is odd.
-The `filter` method then returns a new array with all the elements that pass the test implemented by the function.
+We call the `filter` method on the array
+and pass in a function as an argument.
+The function takes in a number as an argument and
+returns `true` if the number is even and `false` if the number is odd.
+The `filter` method
+then returns a new array with all the elements that pass the test implemented by the function.

 Again, in this example I filtered out all the odd numbers, but you can do whatever you want in the function.

-## Reduce
+<h3>Reduce</h3>

 The `reduce` method takes in a function as an argument and returns a single value.
 Here is an example: